denysgerasymuk799/UCU_Software_Architecture_Project/README.md

 # Deploy Kafka
 # See "Configure Confluent for Kubernetes" section

-# Create topics in control-center: TransactionService,
+# Create topics in control-center: TransactionService, CardService, ResultsTopic.
 # To connect to it use the next command
 kubectl port-forward controlcenter-0 9021:9021

+# Change log level from DEBUG to INFO in all microservices

 # [If needed] Deploy services interacted with kafka
 docker build . -t transaction_service:0.1